-During his lifetime, the poems of Wilmer Mills were published in journals (Poetry,
+During his lifetime, the poems of the American poet Wilmer Mills were published in journals (Poetry,

 The New Republic, The Hudson Review, The Southern Review,

 The New Criterion, among others), in two anthologies (Penguin/Longman

 Anthology of Contemporary American Poets, 2004; The Swallow Anthology

 of New American Poets, 2009) and in two books: a chapbook, Right as

 Rain (Aralia Press, 1999) and a full-length collection of poems, Light

 for the Orphans (Story Line Press, 2002).
 After working as a carpenter,